ReactiveBayes/GraphPPL.jl/docs/src/getting_started.md

     end
 end
 ```
 Here, `x` is treated as a random variable since it is connected to a `Normal` node.
 However, `depth` is only used as a hyperparameter to define model structure and is not connected to any stochastic nodes, so it is treated as a regular variable.
 In this recursive model we also get to see nested models in action: the `recursive_model` is used as a submodel of itself.
-More on this on the [Nested Models](#nested-models) section.
+More on this in the [Nested Models](#nested-models) section.

 ## Bayesian Coin-toss
 Now that we have a grasp on the basic syntax and semantics of `GraphPPL`, let's try to write a simple coin-toss model.
 We will start with a simple model that takes in a series of observations `x` that are i.i.d. distributed according to a Bernoulli distribution with parameter `π`, where we put a Beta prior on `π`: